Azure/fleet/README.md

 **Fleet:** A multi cluster solution that users use to manage Kubernetes clusters.

-**Hub cluster:** An Kubernetes cluster that hosts the control plane of the fleet.
+**Hub cluster:** A Kubernetes cluster that hosts the control plane of the fleet.

 **Member cluster:** A Kubernetes cluster that is part of the fleet.